-.bash_history file.
+bash_history file.
 This file contains the list of commands that we run in the terminal.
 You can either clear this file manually each time or setup a cron job to clear it at regular intervals.

     To manually clear the contents of this file, run:

     $ cat /dev/null > ~/.bash_history

     Like I said, this will delete the entire history.
-The next day, however, this file will start to record the history.
+The next day this file will start to record the history.
 You should run this command everyday to clear the contents of this file.

     Alternatively, you can schedule this task at regular interval using cron jobs.